Top sights in Mainz for connoisseurs

 We can cool down ourselves at the

-Garden of the Publishing Company Schott
+Garden of the Schott music printing plant

 This garden is not permanently open to the public.
 However, it hosts concerts where visitors have the opportunity to enjoy this idyllic garden during cultural events.
 We are allowed to peak inside in order to show you how beautiful the ambience is in this garden.
 While sheet music is printed in the surrounding buildings, we can hardly get enough of the exotic plants.
 (Map)